-Ayurvedic Plants – List Of Indian Medicinal Plants In Hindi For Your Dosha
+Ayurvedic Plants Name In Hindi For Your Dosha

 In Ayurvedic philosophy, plants are the soul of the earth.
-According to Ayurveda, our body, we are made of the same elements as of our environment.
+According to Ayurveda, our bodies, we are made of the same elements as our environment.

 Our body works accordingly to the same principles as the rest of the universe works.
 There are several hundred plants mentioned in Ayurveda, that are used traditionally and are supposed to rebalance the doshas when necessary.

-All these plants can impact on the doshas, they can be effective to power the digestive systems, in the regulation of weight, intellectual abilities, and in the prevention of degenerative diseases, joint pain or the fight against free radicals responsible for aging.
+All these plants can impact the doshas, they can be effective in power the digestive systems, in the regulation of weight, intellectual abilities, and in the prevention of degenerative diseases, joint pain, or the fight against free radicals responsible for aging.
 Bellow here is some of the lists of plants that are most commonly uses to balance the three doshas.

 I. List of ayurvedic plants to balance Doshas